MT0814/Project3-meet-me/README.md

 ```
 AS a new user I WANT to be able to sign up when I go to the homepage SO THAT I can see the homepage
-As a new user I WANT to see recommendations on homepage SO THAT I can see someone posts
+As a new user I WANT to see recommendations on homepage SO THAT I can see someone posts  <Not ready yet, hardcoding now>
 AS a user I WANT to be able to login when I go to homepage SO THAT I can see the posts
-AS a user I WANT to see the posts on the homepage after login SO THAT I can favorite it
+AS a user I WANT to see the posts on the homepage after login SO THAT I can favorite it  <Not ready yet, hardcoding now>
-AS a user I WANT to add the post SO THAT I can see my post including an image and caption
+AS a user I WANT to add the post SO THAT I can see my post including an image and caption  <Not ready yet, hardcoding now>
 ```

 ### Acceptance Criteria